 The following is a narrative written by Captain (then-Lieutenant) Frank Erickson, USCG (Ret.) to the Sikorsky Company about his experiences at Pearl Harbor on 7 December 1941.
-He was a first-hand witness to the carnage that day as he was CGC Taney's aviation officer assigned, along with his aircraft, to Ford Island.
-He was the duty officer at Ford Island when the first wave of the Japanese attack struck.
+He was a first-hand witness to the carnage that day as he was CGC Taney's aviation officer.
+Since Taney was tied up in Honolulu the Navy assigned Erickson, along with his aircraft, to Ford Island.
+He was the duty officer there when the first wave of the Japanese attack struck Pearl Harbor.

 I was on duty in the Administration Building at the Naval Air Station, Ford Island, Pearl Harbor on the morning of Dec.
 7th, 1941.
 There was nothing to indicate that this morning would be any different from any other Sunday morning in the Islands.
 I was due to be relieved at 8 and had planned to catch the 8 o'clock boat for the Navy Yard, expecting to spend the day at Waikiki with my family.

 At about 0753 the Marine color guard marched up and took post for Colors.
 I stepped into the office to see if the assistance O.D. was ready with the recording for sounding Colors on the loud speaker system.
 At this instant there were two heavy explosions.
 I ran to the door.
 A plane passing over 1010 dock in the Navy Yard was just releasing a torpedo.
 There was no mistaking the marking which looked like balls of fire on each wing.
 The torpedo struck the bow of the battleship moored at the berth next to the Adm.
 Building.